theo-armour/agenda/2-peeps/michael-howard.md

 ## 2024-11-17

-The San Francisco Civic Center.
+* The San Francisco Civic Center.
 * A history of the design, comma, controversies, comma, and realization of a city.
 Beautiful masterpiece.
 * By James W Haas
 * orward by Senator Dianne Feinstein.
 * 2019
 * https://www.amazon.com/San-Francisco-Civic-Center-Controversies/dp/1948908158

 Michael gave me his copy of the book.
 A couple of weeks ago.
 Period.
-It is signed by.
-James Haas and dedicated to somebody named Thom.
+It is signed by James Haas and dedicated to somebody named Thom.

 Haas view: